hyphmongo/deepcurator/readme.md

 After training, the neural network can be provided with an _unseen_ clip of audio and assign it a score.
 The higher the score, the more confidence it has of the audio being categorized as 'good'

-\*Best is subjective, since taste is subjective.
+\*Good is subjective, since taste is subjective.
 The scoring method is not perfect since it partly relies on the popularity of a release to assign a category.
 Also, rarer items can have an increased price because of their scarcity, not their audio qualities, which inflates the score erroneously.
 The scoring metric could be viewed more of a 'what will be sought-after on Discogs' rather than 'what is objectively good'

 ## Installation